-On August 1, 2006, the Jefferson County Public Building Authority (the Building Authority) issued \$86,745 of tax-exempt Lease Revenue Warrants, Series 2006 (LR Series 2006 Warrants).
-These warrants were issued for the purposes of financing capital projects for the Jefferson County Public Building Authority, including a new courthouse in Bessemer, renovation of the existing courthouse and county jail in Bessemer and construction of an E911 communications center office building, providing a debt service reserve fund and paying related issuance costs.
+On August 1, 2006, the Jefferson County Public Building Authority (the Building Authority) issued \$86,745 of tax-exempt Lease Revenue Warrants, Series 2006 (LR Series 2006 Warrants) pursuant to a Trust Indenture between the Building Authority and First Commercial Bank.
+These warrants were issued for the purposes of financing capital projects for the Jefferson County Public Building Authority, including a new courthouse in Bessemer, renovation of the existing courthouse and county jail in Bessemer and construction of an E911 communications center office building, providing a debt service reserve fund, and paying related issuance costs.

 While the Commission is not the issuer of the LR Series 2006 Warrants, the Building Authority's payment obligations under the LR Series 2006 Warrants are secured by lease revenues generated by the Commission's lease of the above-referenced buildings from the Building Authority.
-The LR Series 2006 Warrants are secured by a bond insurance policy issued by Ambac.
-The outstanding principal balance of the LR Series 2006 Warrants was \$64,585 at September 30, 2015.
+The LR Series 2006 Warrants are secured by a bond insurance policy issued by Ambac Assurance Corporation (Ambac).
+The outstanding principal balance of the LR Series 2006 Warrants was \$59,480 at September 30, 2016.